Exilliar/vue-clicker/README.md

 ### Components

 A component is a chunk of html, css and js that is called in the html of view/container.
-Think of it like a function in java/c#, it should be as small as possible and idealy only do one thing.
+Think of it like a class in java/c#, it should be as small as possible and idealy only do one thing.

 Components will often have outputs and inputs.
 In vue the inputs are put into the `props` part of the component.
 Outputs are sent using the `emit` method